About Online Discount Brokers and other Investment Custodians

 A custodian may not be a broker, which could mean little-to-no trading.

 When it comes to the end of the asset allocation process, you'll need to buy the actual investments (open-ended mutual funds).
 There are three ways to do this:

 1) Use either your existing broker, or hire a new one, to make the trades.

 2) Do it all yourself directly through individual mutual fund families.

 3) Use a combination of these two ways.

-Both of our do-it-yourself money management systems (here and here) require you to open your own discount brokerage account and make your own trades, as we don't custody client's accounts like a local adviser.
+Both of our do-it-yourself money management systems (here and here) give you the choice of opening your own discount brokerage account and make your own trades, or you can hire us to be your money manager to custody your accounts just like a local adviser.

 The Two Kinds of Brokers